ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``16``

-The maximum number of concurrent (i.e. simultaneous) requests that will be performed by the Scrapy downloader.
+The maximum number of concurrent (i.e. simultaneous) requests that will be performed by the Frapy downloader.

 .. setting:: CONCURRENT_REQUESTS_PER_DOMAIN